boostcampaitech4lv23cv2/final-project-level3-cv-13/Data/Sashimi/README.md

-# How To prepare Fish Data
+# How To prepare Sashimi Data
 Please rename the Dirctories like bottom Structure

 ## Before running code